infraguys/yretry/README.rst

-Library to make you services reliable
+Library to make your services reliable
 =====================================

 Retry on specific exception